 🔹 Promotional displays

-As stores evolve, the original wireless design may no longer provide the coverage and capacity required to support modern retail operations.
+As stores change over time, the original wireless design may no longer provide the coverage or capacity required to support modern retail operations.

 Metal shelving and display fixtures

-Metal is one of the most significant obstacles to wireless performance in retail environments.
+Metal is one of the biggest challenges for wireless performance in retail environments.

-Many stores utilise metal shelving systems, display stands, stock storage areas and promotional fixtures.
-These structures can reflect and absorb wireless signals, creating areas of weak coverage or inconsistent performance.
+Shelving systems, display stands, stock storage areas and promotional fixtures can reflect or absorb Wi-Fi signals, creating dead zones and inconsistent coverage throughout the store.

 Common challenges include: